cbh0819/Practice_algorithms/README.md

 # Practice_algorithms

-this is for practicing and studying about base of algorithms.
+this is for practicing and studying the base of algorithms.

 basically using language c and vs(visual studio)